Use the platinum rule for better workplace relationships

 Applying an understanding of personality type informs your self-awareness and self-management, and it also supports your awareness of others and their needs.
 It can give you valuable insights and tools to build stronger workplace relationships for today and for the future.

-This article first appeared in the Association for Talent Development.
+This article was first published at Association for Talent Development on June 25, 2018